pursh2002/Study-Group-AI-deeplearning-Saturday-by-Nurture.AI-2018/Keras.md

+* (reading the data)
+import numpy as np
+* (building the model)
-import numpy as np(reading the data) from keras.layers import Dense (building the model) from keras.models import Sequential(building the model)
+from keras.layers import Dense from keras.models import Sequential

-predictors = np.loadtxt(‘predictors_data.csv’,delimiter=‘,’)(reads the data to find the number of nodes)
+* (reads the data to find the number of nodes) predictors = np.loadtxt(‘predictors_data.csv’,delimiter=‘,’)

-n_cols = predictors.shape[1](reads the data to find the number of nodes in the input layer that stored as cols how many cols specifies the nodes)
+* (reads the data to find the number of nodes in the input layer that stored as cols how many cols specifies the nodes) n_cols = predictors.shape[1]

 * model building
 model = Sequential() (easier ways to build the model)